I must tell you something in secret – I love Fernando Botero’s works. Many of his works were inspired by classic art. Or maybe...

-Diego Rivera: The Controversial Story of Man at Crossroads
+Diego Rivera: The Controversial Story of Man at the Crossroads

-Together with José Clemente Orozco (1883–1949) and David Alfaro Siqueiros (1896–1974), Rivera represented the faces of Mexican Muralism, which centered around revolutionary themes.
-His works include Dance in Tehuantepec (oil on canvas, 1928, Philadelphia Museum of Art, US), Detroit Industry Murals (a 27-panel mural fresco tribute to the city’s labor force, 1932–1933, Detroit Institute of Arts, US), and Man at Crossroads (fresco, 1933, Rockefeller Center, New York, the USA fresco, 1933).
+Together with José Clemente Orozco (1883-1949) and David Alfaro Siqueiros (1896-1974), Rivera represented the faces of Mexican Muralism, which centered around revolutionary themes.
+His works include Dance in Tehuantepec, Detroit Industry Murals (a 27-panel mural fresco tribute to the city’s labor force), and Man at the Crossroads.

 I paint what I paint, I paint what I see,